Beijing piles pressure on PNG over stalled Australian defence treaty after Albanese visit

 “That being said, we believe that cooperation between PICs and any country should put the independence and development of PICs first and uphold openness and inclusiveness, and not to target any third party,” he added.

-PNG’s Prime Minister has revealed the country’s Defence Minister Billy Joseph will soon embark on a “road show” to consult with Beijing and other diplomatic partners about the stalled Australian deal and explain “exactly what this is all about”.
+PNG’s Prime Minister says Defence Minister Billy Joseph will this week begin a “road show” to brief Beijing and other diplomatic partners about the stalled Australian deal.

-The Nightly on Wednesday revealed that just three days ago PNG’s Prime Minister also met with a visiting special envoy of China’s President Xi Jinping, where both sides are said to have had “fruitful exchanges on bilateral relations and practical cooperation”.
+The Nightly on Wednesday revealed that PNG’s Prime Minister met with a visiting special envoy of China’s President Xi Jinping earlier this week, where both sides were said to have had “fruitful exchanges on bilateral relations and practical cooperation”.

 Last week Mr Albanese also failed to secure a sweeping defence and economic deal with Vanuatu ahead of the Pacific Islands Forum in Solomon Islands, a nation which struck its own security deal with China in 2019.